Rethinking and Designing a High-performing Automatic License Plate Recognition Approach: Abstract

 \section{Abstract}

 In this paper, we propose a real-time and accurate automatic license plate recognition (ALPR) approach.
 Our study illustrates the outstanding design of ALPR with four insights: (1) the resampling-based cascaded framework is beneficial to both speed and accuracy; (2) the highly efficient license plate recognition should abundant additional character segmentation and recurrent neural network (RNN), but adopt a plain convolutional neural network (CNN); (3) in the case of CNN, taking advantage of vertex information on license plates improves the recognition performance; and (4) the weight-sharing character classifier addresses the lack of training images in small-scale datasets.
 Based on these insights, we propose a novel ALPR approach, termed VSNet.
-Specifically, VSNet includes two CNNs, i.e., VertexNet for license plate detection and SCR-Net for license plate recognition, which is integrated in a resampling-based cascaded manner.
-In VertexNet, we propose an efficient integration block extract the spatial features of license plates.
+Specifically, VSNet includes two CNNs, i.e., VertexNet for license plate detection and SCR-Net for license plate recognition, integrated in a resampling-based cascaded manner.
+In VertexNet, we propose an efficient integration block to extract the spatial features of license plates.
 With vertex supervisory information, we propose a vertex-estimation branch in VertexNet such that license plates can be rectified as the input images of SCR-Net.
-Moreover, vertex-based data augmentation is employed to diverse the training samples.
-In SCR-Net, we propose a horizontal encoding technique for left-to-right feature extraction and a weight-sharing classifier for character recognition.
-Experimental results show that the proposed VSNet outperforms state-of-the-art methods by more than 50\% relative improvement on error rate, achieving $>$ 99\% recognition accuracy on both CCPD and AOLP datasets with 149 FPS inference speed.
+In SCR-Net, we introduce a horizontal encoding technique for left-to-right feature extraction and propose a weight-sharing classifier for character recognition.
+Experimental results show that the proposed VSNet outperforms state-of-the-art methods by more than 50\% relative improvement on error rate, achieving $>$ 99\% recognition accuracy on CCPD and AOLP datasets with 149 FPS inference speed.
 Moreover, our method illustrates an outstanding generalization capability when evaluated on the unseen PKUData and CLPD datasets.